THE PLYMOUTH ROCK GELATINE CO. BICYCLE GAME

 Ad on the back of the board.

 The Boston Sunday Globe offered a similar game as a bonus.
-Sorry for the poor picture, I can't remember where I took it from.
-According to my notes, it was dated in 1895, but I do not know where I obtained the information or whether the information was correct in the first place, but it is plausible.
-It is interesting to notice the 5-sided teetotum.
+Sorry for the poor picture.
+According to my notes, it was dated in 1895, but I cannot find where I obtained the information (and the picture) or whether the information was correct in the first place.
+However, it is plausible.
+Of course, here is where I found out that the teetotum had five sides.

 Thanks to Raisubidesu for the tip leading to this one.